 - displacement from student housing in spring 2020;

-- returning to learning and/or working on campus in fall 2020;
+- returning to learning and/or working on campus in fall 2020 and spring 2021;

-- experience of social distancing, wearing masks, quarantine, and testing;
+- experience of social distancing, wearing masks, quarantine, testing and receiving vaccinations;

 - and/or the overall impact of the COVID-19 pandemic on the donor.